micans/pick/README.md

 has been tested by me.

 Pick follows a streaming paradigm but has provisions for caching where SAM format requires it, namely the query sequence field (column 10).
+*Pick will ensure that the query sequence is made available in the reference orientation.*
-If the sequence is needed (because you invoke a pick operator that needs it) then this requires that input is sorted or collated by read name and additionally that within the group of records/alignments for each read the primary alignment is sorted first.
+To this end (if you invoke a pick operator that needs the query sequence) it is necessary that input is sorted or collated by read name and additionally that within the group of records/alignments for each read the primary alignment is sorted first.
 Currently samtools does not guarantee this;
 future versions will [since this was raised in an issue (March 2024) and then addressed](https://github.com/samtools/samtools/issues/2010).